All images on ObamaCareFacts.com are public domain

 ObamaCare reforms and regulates insurance companies and health care standards but doesn't control your health care, your health care is still bought by your via a private insurer.
 ObamaCare lowers what 98% of Americans pay for taxes, decreases the deficit and improves government run health care programs like Medicare by cutting out wasteful spending.
 ObamaCare also expands Medicaid to cover 17 million uninsured seniors and low-income individuals.

-The ObamaCare affordable insurance exchanges, open on Oct, 1st 2013.
-The Insurance Exchanges are an online marketplace where health insurance companies compete to be your provider.
+The ObamaCare Health Insurance Marketplaces (previously known as an affordable insurance exchanges), open on Oct, 1st 2013.
+The Insurance Exchanges / Marketplaces are an online marketplace where health insurance companies compete to be your provider.
 The exchanges are state or federal run (depends on the state) online market places are easy to use and run similar to travel and car insurance websites.
 Subsidies, credits, breaks and up-front cost assistance are all available on the exchange for those making between 133% and 400% of the poverty level.

 Most employers will benefit from ObamaCare in 2013.
 Only .2% of small businesses (those with over 50 full-time employees) who don't currently provide insurance have to purchase insurance.
 The majority of small businesses with under 25 full-time employees cannot currently afford insurance for themselves or their employees (they are eligible for subsides on the exchange).
 Employers can purchase insurance on the SHOP exchange, part of the Affordable Insurance Exchange.